zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 toc: true
 ---

-In this section, we will discuss all the features (or calculation modes) of `perturbo.x`.
+In this section, we will discuss the features (or calculation modes) of `perturbo.x`.
 The variable for the calculation mode is _calc\_mode_.
-Here are the possible values for calc_mode, and the corresponding tasks carried out by PERTURBO:
+Here are the optional values for calc_mode, and the corresponding tasks carried out by PERTURBO:

 * 'bands': interpolate electronic band structures using Wannier functions
-* 'phdips': interpolate phonon dispersion by Fourier transforming real-space interatomic force constants
+* 'phdisp': interpolate phonon dispersion by Fourier transforming real-space interatomic force constants
 * 'ephmat': interpolate e-ph matrix elements using  Wannier functions
-* 'setup': set up transport calculations
+* 'setup': setup for transport calculations or carrier dynamics simulations.
 * 'imsigma': compute the e-ph self-energy for electronic crystal momenta read from a list
-* 'meanfp': compute the e-ph mean free path
+* 'meanfp': compute the e-ph mean free path, also output the corresponding band velocity and relaxition time.
-* 'trans': compute electrical conductivity for metals, semiconductors, and insulators, or carrier mobility for semiconductors (computationally demanding for the iterative approach)
+* 'trans': compute electrical conductivity for metals, semiconductors, and insulators, or carrier mobility for semiconductors, using either the state-dependent RTA approach or the iterative approach of the BTE.
-* 'trans-pp': compute the Seebeck coefficient
+* 'trans-pp': postprocessing of the 'trans' calculation, compute the Seebeck coefficient.
 * (ADD ULTRAFAST DYNAMICS )

-In the following, we use silicon as an example to demonstrate the features of PERTURBO (see the directory "examples/example01-silicon-perturbo/perturbo"). **To run perturbo.x one first needs to generate the file perfix_epwan.h5** (in this case, si\_epwan.h5), which is prepared using qe2pert.x as we discuss below.
+In the following, we use silicon as an example to demonstrate the features of PERTURBO (see the directory "examples/example01-silicon-perturbo/perturbo"). **To run perturbo.x one first needs to generate the file perfix_epwan.h5** (in this case, si\_epwan.h5), which is prepared using qe2pert.x as we discuss in section **qe2pert.x**.
 The file si\_epwan.h5 is inside the directory "examples/example01-silicon-perturbo/qe2pert.x".
 For each calculation mode, we also provide reference results in the directory "References".
 In all calculations, the same prefix value as in the QE DFT calculation should be used.

 ### calc_mode = 'bands'